Spend Analysis 101:

 Finally, the waterfall chart is used to show the cumulative effects of positive and negative values.
 This type of chart is commonly referred to as a "bridge" in finance.

-In Seivo, we've created a special chart for finance and procurement use called the SavingsBridge™, which you can learn more about here.
+In Seivo, we've created a special chart for finance and procurement use called the SavingsBridge™.

 You've reached the end of essentials from Spend Analysis 101!